mandrasch/ddev-wp-groundstation/README.md

 ### 1. Developing a child theme

 1. `ddev install-wp`
-2. Create your folder in `wp-content/themes`
+2. Create your childtheme folder in `wp-content/themes`
 3. Run `ddev setup-symlinks`, this will create a symbolic link to `/ddev-wordpress/wp-content/themes`-folder

 #### Deploying a child theme to the live site